Irwin Chusid: Music projects

 Chusid is credited with the rediscovery and popularization of the "Space Age Bachelor Pad" music of Juan García Esquivel, which helped spark the 1990s resurgence of vintage exotica and lounge music.
 He compiled the first CD reissues of Esquivel and Raymond Scott, and manages the musical estates of both deceased composers/bandleaders.
 He has produced landmark reissues by The Shaggs, Sun Ra, Wendy and Bonnie, Judson Fountain, Lucia Pamela, and Alabama folk-art ensemble The Clouds, while penning liner notes for dozens of CD and LP releases on a multitude of labels.
 He produced Raymond Scott Rewired, an album of Scott remixes by The Bran Flakes, The Evolution Control Committee, and Go Home Productions, which was released in February 2014 on the Basta label.

-In 2000, Chusid discovered two LPs of privately pressed western Canadian schoolchildren recordings made in 1976–77 by music teacher Hans Fenger.
+In 2000, Chusid discovered two privately pressed LPs of western Canadian schoolchildren, recorded in 1976-77 by music teacher Hans Fenger.
 After much legwork and ten label rejections, Chusid licensed the project to Netherlands-based Basta Audio-Visuals and (for North America) Hoboken-based Bar/None Records, who in October 2001 released the recordings on a CD entitled The Langley Schools Music Project.
-Within one week of its release, the album went to #1 on Amazon.com.
-The popularity of that CD led to a VH1 documentary in 2002, which sent the CD back to #2 on Amazon.com.
+Within one week of its release, the album went to No. 1 in sales on Amazon.com.
+The critical acclaim and popular reception for the CD led to a VH1 documentary in 2002, which sent the CD back to #2 on Amazon.com.
 Jack Black's 2003 hit film School of Rock was admittedly inspired by the Langley CD.
 In 2005, the story rights to the project were acquired by an undisclosed Hollywood film writer/director, who hopes to bring the story to the big screen.
 In a dismissive review of the album, former Village Voice music critic Robert Christgau referred to Chusid as "a tedious ideologue with a hustle."

 In 2002, Chusid produced the sole album by the New York-based septet The Raymond Scott Orchestrette (a band he formed in 1999).
 That same year he produced the first solo sessions of former Suddenly, Tammy! singer/songwriter Beth Sorrentino, released in 2006 as Nine Songs, One Story.
 In 2011, he co-conceived and coordinated Sorrentino's album Would You Like To Go: A Curt Boettcher Songbook, a collection of reinterpretations of songs written by and/or associated with sunshine pop progenitor Curt Boettcher.
 (The album, produced by Sean Slade, was released in April 2013 on the Basta label.
 Chusid was credited as "Solicitor and Overseer.")
 In 2013, he undertook administration of Boettcher's publishing on behalf of the late songwriter's son, Varek Boettcher.